-Similar to their Terrier cousins, the Affenpinscher was bred to hunt rats, but has since retired from their mission and is now a trouble-making and loving companion.
+Similar to their Terrier cousins, the Affenpinscher were bred to hunt rats, but has since retired from their mission and is now a trouble-making and loving companion.

 But despite a few bad habits, the Affenpinscher is keen to please their owners and quite receptive to training.

 But that doesn’t mean they won’t become a wonderful companion.
-They are kind and loving dogs that crave your attention.
-However, they do come with a list of needs that must be met.
+They are kind and loving, and crave all your attention.
+However, they do come with a high list of needs that must be met.

-4. Bedlington Terrior
+4. Bedlington Terrier

 5. Bichon Frise